Reyn Altin Johannes Lumenta: Career

 Lumenta started his career in Garuda Indonesia as an Airframe and System Engineer (1957-1958).
-A year later he was promoted to be Head of Maintenance for Garuda’s aircraft and held various Director Positions afterwards until 1975 when he became Company Secretary.
+A year later he was promoted to be Head of Maintenance for Garuda's aircraft and held various Director Positions afterwards until 1975 when he became Company Secretary.

-Lumenta was CEO of Merpati Nusantara Airlines, a subsidiary of Garuda Indonesia, in the period of 1979-1983.
+Lumenta was CEO of Merpati Nusantara Airlines, a subsidiary of Garuda Indonesia, in the period of 1979–1983.
 He managed to convince the government to finance a major modernisation of Merpati, saving the company from debts and possible bankruptcy.
-Lumenta then returned to Garuda to become President and CEO in November 1984.
+Lumenta then returned to Garuda to become president and CEO in November 1984.

 President of Garuda Indonesia

 As President of the airline, Lumenta led a number of bold reforms in the organisation.
-On his arrival Garuda was in debts of around US$914 million.
+On his arrival Garuda Indonesian Airways was in debts of around US$914 million.
 Under his leadership the company experienced increased popularity and profits.

-In 1985 he created a controversy by hiring foreign brand consultants Landor Associates to create a new logo and colour scheme for Garuda Indonesia, a project that cost the company millions of US dollars.
+In 1985 he created a controversy by hiring foreign brand consultants Landor Associates to create a new logo and colour scheme for Garuda Indonesian Airways, a project that cost the company millions of US dollars.
+The airline was renamed into Garuda Indonesia.
 This move was later on applauded as vital for the reputation and corporate identity of Garuda Indonesia as the national airline.

 Lumenta also increased flights frequency and destinations, reduced ticket prices and collaborated with Merpati, introducing flexible tickets valid for both Indonesian airlines.

 Lumenta was also known for his solidarity and generosity to committed employees; he increased staff basic salaries by almost ten folds and improved staff reward and welfare systems.